akamai/papi-vscode-extension/README.md

 1. Launch [Identity and Access Management](https://control.akamai.com/apps/identity-management/).
 In Akamai Control Center, click <span style="font-size:large;font-weight:bold">&Congruent;</span> &rArr; ACCOUNT ADMIN &rArr; Identity & access.
 2. From the **Users and API Clients** tab, click **New API client for me** to open the *Customize API client* screen.
 3. Follow one of the scenarios:
-   a.
-To instantly create an API client and credentials for the Akamai APIs you can access, click **Quick**.
+   - To instantly create an API client and credentials for the Akamai APIs you can access, click **Quick**.
 This client’s API access levels, group roles, and permissions are identical to yours.
 For details about roles, permissions, and access levels, see [Identity and Access Management](https://control.akamai.com/dl/IDM/IAM/index.html).
-   b.
-To make updates to one or more of the accounts you manage, click **Advanced**.
+   - To make updates to one or more of the accounts you manage, click **Advanced**.
 In the *Details* section, select **Let this client manage multiple accounts** .
 For details, see [Manage multiple accounts with one API client](https://control.akamai.com/wh/CUSTOMER/AKAMAI/en-US/WEBHELP/identity-management/idm-help/GUID-D05CDFA1-CFCB-4D70-9CDD-F1933C27883F.html).

 The client’s name, description, and notification list populate for you in the *Details* section.
 You can change this information at any time.
 The set of credentials that appears in the *Credentials* section includes the client token and client secret needed to authenticate the extension.

 4. To check that you have `READ-WRITE` access to the Property Manager API:
-   a.
-Under *Details*, click **Show additional details**.
+   1. Under *Details*, click **Show additional details**.
-   b.
-Scroll through the APIs for Property Manager.
+   1. Scroll through the APIs for Property Manager.
-   c.
-If the API isn’t listed, contact your account representative for assistance.
+   1. If the API isn’t listed, contact your account representative for assistance.
 5. Click **Download**, then add the credentials to the `.edgerc` file.

 #### Add credentials to the .edgerc file